ryan-story/Open-SAS/README.md

 ## Demo

-Check out `osas_walkthrough.ipynb` for a comprehensive demonstration of Open-SAS capabilities including:
+Check out `examples/osas_walkthrough.ipynb` for a comprehensive demonstration of Open-SAS capabilities including:
 - DATA step with DATALINES
 - PROC MEANS with CLASS variables and OUTPUT statements
 - PROC FREQ with cross-tabulations